-In the first year of funding (July 2007 – June 2008), the Heart Disease and Stroke Prevention Program carefully identified core partners to initiate the Heart Disease and Stroke Prevention Program Steering Committee.
+In 2008, the Rhode Island Department of Health carefully identified core partners to initiate the Heart Disease and Stroke Prevention Program Steering Committee.
 This was essential to the future of heart disease and stroke systems change in Rhode Island, which requires diverse community partners with multiple skills and interests at the state and local levels.

 Internal and external partners serve on the Heart Disease and Stroke Prevention Steering Committee and/or a Steering Committee Work Group.
 The mission of the committee is to guide, promote and participate in the strategic planning process, develop the statewide plan, and assist in its implementation.
 This includes: